kvedapuri/Dendrostock/README.md

 # Dendrostock
-A 3-Tier webapplication for hosting plants website
+A 3-Tier webapplication designed for selling live plants.